trek-view/basecamp/_posts/2022-08-12-open-letter-mapillary-update-api-docs.md

 In this post I documented some of our approaches to cover shortcomings in the Mapillary API and the documentation.

-## How Explorer uses Mapillary
+## How I use Mapillary

-Explorer allows users to upload street-level images and videos.
-In addition to mapping them (in a similar way to Mapillary and Street View), it also allows users to do a one-shot upload to these services.
+Firstly I upload street-level images and videos.

-In the case of Mapillary, Explorer uploads a zipped file of images for each Explorer sequence to Mapillary.
+To do this I upload a zipped file of sequence images to the Mapillary API.

 <img class="img-fluid" src="/assets/images/blog/2022-08-12/trek-view-mapillary-app.jpg" alt="Trek View Mapillary Developer App" title="Trek View Mapillary Developer App" />

-To initiate the upload, firstly, [Explorer authenticates the user to Mapillary](https://www.mapillary.com/developer/api-documentation/#authentication) using our OAuth app.
+To initiate the upload, firstly, [I authenticate to the user to Mapillary](https://www.mapillary.com/developer/api-documentation/#authentication) using our OAuth app.

-Once the user grants Explorer access to their account (and Mapillary provides an OAuth token) we can start the upload flow.
+Once the user grants my app access to their account (and Mapillary provides an OAuth token) we can start the upload flow.

-Explorer then checks to ensure each users token validity before upload and refreshes the token if needed, described in the Mapillary API documentation under refresh flow.
+I then check to ensure each users token validity before upload and refreshes the token if needed, described in the Mapillary API documentation under refresh flow.

-Now that Explorer has a valid token, the upload of images can begin.
+Now I have a valid token, the upload of images can begin.
 Note, during uploads Mapillary does not have a concept of Sequences.
 You simply upload images (in a `.zip` file).
 Mapillary then processes the uploaded images into one or more Sequence server side.

 I am not 100% clear on how Sequences are created from uploaded images on the Mapillary server (e.g. how far images can be apart in a sequence, etc.), except for the fact that a Sequence can only hold 500 images.
 Thus, if 600 images, this will result in at least two Mapillary sequences.